 Yes!
 Also, cooking time for frozen country style ribs stays the same as for fresh ribs.
 You will still pressure cook them for 35 minutes plus Natural Release.
 But coming-to-pressure time will be longer.

 - I made my homemade barbecue sauce with some basic ingredients.
 They include ketchup, Worcestershire sauce, garlic and brown sugar.
 I also added mustard, black pepper and vinegar.
 It’s such a crowd pleaser!
-So many layers of flavor there.
+With so many layers of flavor there.

 - By the way, you can use a variety of vinegars for Instant Pot Country Style Ribs.
-For example, you can use distilled, red wine or apple cider.
-I used apple cider vinegar.
+For example, you can use distilled or red wine vinegar.
+I also used apple cider vinegar.

-- First of all, you will place Country Style Pork Ribs inside the pot.
-Right on top of the homemade barbecue sauce.
+- Then you will place the ribs inside the pot.
+Right on top of the BBQ sauce!

 - If your ribs have any fat layer on them, make sure to put them with the fat layer on top.
 Or, used trivet.
 Otherwise, before the pot comes to pressure, you might get a “Burn” warning since fat will start cooking off.